blockhackersio/msig/libs/msig/README.md

 import { createSignal } from "@msig/core";
 import { useSignal } from "@msig/react";

-const [count, setCount] = createSignal(0);
+// Note the following is in "global" scope const [count, setCount] = createSignal(0);

 function increment() {